pythonwithalex/mynotes/Linux/sed_notes.md

     result: replaces lines containing 'california' with the literal text 'california is great'

-Substring Replacement
+#### Substring Replacement

+**form**
+    ```
     sed 's/\(ignore group #1\)match/\1replacement/' words.txt
+    ```

+**example**:
+    ```
-    **example**: sed 's/califor\(.*a\)/\1gara falls/' words.txt
+    sed 's/califor\(.*a\)/\1gara falls/' words.txt
+    ```

+**explanation**:
-    **explanation**: sed protects text in the match section which is placed in parentheses () alone.
+sed protects text in the match section which is placed in parentheses () alone.
 You can refer to it in the replace section, which is useful.
 Without escaping the '(' and ')' characters, we would have s/(califor).*a/1replacement/' I find thinking of it without the escaping at first helps one understand what's actually going on.
-Sed is LEAVING the parenthetical text alone.
+Sed is leaving the parenthetical text alone.
 However, we can use each parenthetical chunk from the match section in the replace section by refering to its position, starting with 1.
 We have to escape that number, as well, to tell sed that it isn't to be a literal replacement.

 **result**: don't replace anything in the escaped parentheses, aka the 'nia' ending in california.
 Replace the non-protected text with 'gara falls' and place that after the previously protected text.

+    alex@terminal$ cat words.txt
+    niagara falls
+    massachusetts
+    michigan

 #### resources